 To address the issue, a new facility is being built that claims to perform PCR tests at Heathrow Airport— the slowest, most complicated, and most costly kind – in three hours.
 The processing and analysis of the tests take place on-site.

-The new test, which costs £95, will allow travellers to incorporate the testing needed into airport procedures rather than scheduling an additional trip to take one.
+The new test will allow travellers to incorporate the testing needed into airport procedures rather than scheduling an additional trip to take one.
 However, the testing site is situated outside of the airport, in a car parking area off Bath Road.

 Randox, a biotech firm, has collaborated with Collinson Group, a test supplier with a long history at Heathrow.